dhanfort/NASA-LURA-2019-dlbfortela/README.md

  The R-scripts must be executed in the R-statistical software, an open-source computing software.
  The R installer may be downloaded from the R-project website: https://www.r-project.org/.
  We executed R via RStudio, which is an integrated development environment (IDE) for R.
- RStudio may be downloaded for free from RStudio website: https://rstudio.com/.
+ RStudio may be downloaded for-free from RStudio website: https://rstudio.com/.
  We suggest the user to run R via RStudio for more organized workflow.

 ----------------------------------------------------------------